saysayani11/NGS_Ecoli_bl21/README.md

     ```
 # Gene Annotation & Transfer

 Gene annotations were obtained using in-house Python codes to “map and transfer” annotations of *E. coli* BL21 (taken from the NCBI), which were then used as feed for genome alignment software “Mauve”.
 Information from the genome alignments generated from Mauve (Reference *E. coli* BL21, OSB1, and OSB2) were incorporated into the algorithm while mapping the genes onto the full genome sequences of OSB1 and OSB2.
-(Check the files here)[https://github.com/saysayani11/NGS_Ecoli_bl21/tree/main/4_annotation_transfer]
+[Check the files here.](https://github.com/saysayani11/NGS_Ecoli_bl21/tree/main/4_annotation_transfer)

 Consequently, we have a list of genes that were found to be exact matches onto the *E. coli* BL21 reference genome.
 The rest that did not were deemed as the genes that had accumulated mutations (hence, matches were not found).
 These mutations include mutations like frameshift, indels, SNPs.
-[Check the files here](https://github.com/saysayani11/NGS_Ecoli_bl21/tree/main/4_annotation_transfer)
+[Check the files here.](https://github.com/saysayani11/NGS_Ecoli_bl21/tree/main/4_annotation_transfer)

 We use [DAVID Bioinformatics](https://david.ncifcrf.gov/tools.jsp) to find out associated pathways (GO) as well as a broader KEGG-based pathway annotations for the genes that were found mutated in OSB 1 and OSB 2.
 So, the final file comprises the following information: